 Bonus: Swap the Snow for Sand

 As an alternative to snow, try your snowshoes on the sand!
 Yes, snowshoes can provide stability on the sand, just like they do on snow.
-To limit the wear and tear on your snowshoes from this new medium, the snowshoe that we recommend for this endeavor is Crescent Moon’s Eva Foam Snowshoe.
+To limit the wear and tear on your snowshoes from this new medium, we recommend Crescent Moon’s Eva Foam Snowshoe for this endeavor.

 Read Next: Five Things To Do With Snowshoes That Aren’t Exactly Snowshoeing